Realizing the Vision of the World Computer

 The IC's multi-subnet architecture is much more powerful than the well-known sharding approach because it enables smart contracts on different subnets to communicate with each other seamlessly – much like services in a traditional microservices architecture, but fully on chain.
 Canisters communicate via asynchronous messages, i.e., they don't block on sending a message, but process the response when it eventually arrives.
 This novel approach to inter-canister calls allows for scaling out the IC by simply adding more subnets.

 Having scalable and decentralized technology to power the operation of the network is not enough.
 In order to meet the requirements of complete decentralization, the IC needs a fully decentralized approach to governance.
-Governance of the IC platform and its R&D roadmap is accomplished through a tokenized Decentralized Autonomous Organization (DAO), which is called the Network Nervous System (NNS).
-Each individual dApp on the IC can have its own governance system similar to the NNS by customizing and deploying an out-of-the-box tokenized DAO based on the Service Nervous System (SNS) for the dApp.
+Governance of the IC platform is accomplished through a tokenized Decentralized Autonomous Organization (DAO), which is called the Network Nervous System (NNS).
+Each individual dapp on the IC can have its own governance system similar to the NNS by customizing and deploying an out-of-the-box tokenized DAO based on the Service Nervous System (SNS) for the dapp.

 Core IC Protocol